Controller scalability

 enableConcurrency: true

-Then install or upgrade using the values file:
+Then install or upgrade with the values file:

 helm install trident netapp-trident/trident-operator --namespace trident --create-namespace -f values.yaml